Evaluating Vinegar Choices . . .

 Uncontaminated oats and distilled vinegars are added during the Expanding Step.
 Distilled vinegars are very highly processed.
 After the initial fermenting and filtering, ingredients are highly diluted with gluten-free water.
 No matter what the source ingredients, these highly processed and fermented vinegars test below 20 ppm of gluten.
 Distilled vinegars are considered gluten-free under any current gluten-free regulation in the world.
-For most people with celiac disease food products testing less than 20 ppm gluten will be suitable, including vinegar and other products with grain derivatives.
+For most but not all people with celiac disease food products testing less than 20 ppm gluten will be suitable, including vinegar and other products with grain derivatives.

 Theoretically, distilled vinegars are highly unlikely to contain any of the celiac toxic amino acid fractions.
 Yet, a portion of people with celiac disease, up to 10%, self report "gluten" like symptoms after consuming specific products made with distilled vinegar.

-The expansion step begins with remission of symptoms.
-The focus becomes evaluating products for personal preferences.
-Working the self-management approach both minimal risk and risk-free product choices expand the personal pantry.
+The Expansion Step begins with remission of symptoms.
+Working the self-management approach, both minimal risk and risk-free product choices expand the personal pantry.
 In this case, a person may use company assurances, ingredient review, processing information, various references and individual criteria to personalize the food choices.
 The CSA Recognition Seal certification on a products means it has tested less than 5 ppm.

 High RISK Choices -- greater than 20 ppm gluten level